grmpl/Sigma_SLF_Pythonscripts/README.md

 Combining data with real time to Sigma-data from non-GPS-computers is not possible, because the SLF-files record only the training data, not the real time.
 Pause times will be saved as markers, but are not included in the time.

-I created a script to modify the time to real time.
+I created a script to modify the time to real time: SLF_IncludePauseTimes.py

 Maybe there will come further scripts.
 Feel free to contribute.